 - Ensure the relevance between the keywords and the ads

-- Use sitelink extension
+- Use sitelink extensions

 - Make full use of Ad Extensions